akubera/pedantrs/README.md

 # pedantrs
 A Rust linter, purely for educational purposes.
-Currently the following lints
+I have implemented the following
-exist:
+lints:

 * (WARN) Check that the number of arguments accepted to each function is not excessively large.